Sigma-V/Image-cifar10--CNN-classifier/README.md

    * A dense layer with 64 units and ReLU activation for feature extraction.
    * A final dense layer with 10 units and softmax activation for predicting class probabilities.

-# Training Process:
+## Training Process:

-Optimizer: Adam
+* Optimizer: Adam
-Loss Function: Sparse Categorical Crossentropy
+* Loss Function: Sparse Categorical Crossentropy
-Metrics: Accuracy
+* Metrics: Accuracy
+* Epochs: 15
-Epochs: 15 (or adjust based on your experiments) Validation Split: A portion of the training data is used for validation to monitor performance during training.
+* Validation Split: A portion of the training data is used for validation to monitor performance during training.

-# Evaluation:
+## Evaluation:

 The model achieves an accuracy of 71.37% on the test set.
 You can also visualize the training and validation loss/accuracy curves over epochs using matplotlib for further analysis.

-# Conclusion:
+## Conclusion:

 This repository demonstrates a basic CNN approach to CIFAR-10 image classification.
 You can explore hyperparameter tuning, data augmentation, and more complex architectures for potentially higher accuracy.